megaturbo/SuttrBox/README.md

 ## List of sounds
 Here you can see which mellow sounds engendered by the mighty Suttr will be in the app:

+* Flageolets ✓
 * La soupe d'ours
 * Cozin j'te jure
 * tbc

+## Ideas
+Here we write down our ideas for the further development of this magnificent application:

+* Time slider
+* Button Style
+* Widget (Customizable)

 ## License